Jesse Benton Jr.

 Jesse Benton Jr. (November 5? c.
 1783 – October 17, 1843) was an American settler of Tennessee and Texas who worked as a lawyer and who was closely tied to the interpersonal conflict behind Tennessee and American politics in the Jacksonian era.
 His brother was U.S. Senator Thomas Hart Benton, and the writer Jessie Benton Frémont was his niece.
 He and his brother were involved in a tavern brawl with Andrew Jackson in Nashville in 1813, and Jesse Benton shot Jackson in the arm.
 In 1824, Benton, a supporter of presidential candidate William H. Crawford, published an anti-Jackson pamphlet accusing him of nepotism, corruption, and grossly abusive behavior to subordinates.
-Benton was an early pioneer of the Republic of Texas; he left the Alamo to recruit reinforcements for the fort just days before the storied battle with the Mexican army.
+Benton was an early pioneer of the Republic of Texas; he left Washington-on-the-Brazos, to recruit reinforcements just days before the storied Battle of the Alamo with the Mexican army.
 Benton died in Louisiana in 1843.

 North Carolina to Middle Tennessee

 Jesse Benton was one of eight children born to North Carolina land speculator Jesse Benton and his wife Mary "Nancy" Gooch Benton.
 According to the Raleigh Register in 1824, Benton was a native of Orange County, North Carolina.
 The family moved to Leiper's Fork, Tennessee along the Natchez Trace around 1801.
 There was mail waiting for Jesse Benton in Natchez, Mississippi in 1807, and 1808.

 Benton was also involved in a duel with future Tennessee Governor William Carroll that was, reportedly, several steps away from the original insult: